William Alexander Morgan: In popular culture

-Morgan's story remained largely out of the American eye until the 21st century when articles, documentaries, and films introduced his story.
+Morgan's life remained largely out of the American eye until the 21st century when articles, documentaries, and films brought him to attention in the United States.
 In 2012, George Clooney planned to buy the rights and direct a film based on David Grann's 2012 New Yorker article on Morgan.
 Pulitzer prize-winning reporters Michael Sallah and Mitch Weiss authored the book "The Yankee Comandante: The Untold Story of Courage, Passion and One American's Fight to Liberate Cuba."
 Morgan was featured in 2015 on the PBS documentary series American Experience with the episode titled American Comandante.

 In April 2020, Adam Driver was reported to star in a film adaptation of the New Yorker article, written and directed by Jeff Nichols, with shooting anticipated to begin in 2021.

 American country-rock band Lucero detail Morgan's story on "Back in Ohio," a track off their 2021 album When You Found Me.

+Morgan appears as a card in the board game Cuba Libre, part of a series of wargames simulating historic insurgency and counterinsurgency conflicts.